 He tells her that he wishes his motive had been money.
 Then, he wouldn't feel bad.

 Now, he tries to explain his Napoleon theory to Sonia.
 You remember: great men won't let anything stand in the way of their greatness, not even other people.
 Great men kill for progress.

 Sonia doesn't quite understand his logic.

-Raskolnikov tells her that he was Pulcheria and Dounia's only hope – he couldn't see a way to take care of them that wouldn't take ten years.
-So he planned to steal the money and use it to jump-start his career.
+Raskolnikov tells her that he was Pulcheria and Dounia's only hope—he couldn't see a way to take care of them that wouldn't take 10 years.
+He planned to steal the money and use it to jump-start his career.
 Sonia doesn't buy this.